tarantool/doc/doc/book/administration.rst

 with :ref:`box.cfg{listen=...} <cfg_basic-listen>` for entry of requests by anyone.

-Ordinary connections to the Tarantool server should go via a binary port.
+Ordinary connections to the Tarantool instance should go via a binary port.
 But admin ports are useful for special cases involving security.

 When you connect to an admin port: